-What is a DOT Physical?
+What is a DOT physical?

-A Department of Transportation (DOT) physical is a health examination mandated by the Federal Motor Carrier Safety Administration (FMCSA) for commercial motor vehicle (CMV) drivers.
-A DOT physical helps determine if a driver is physically, mentally, and emotionally fit to operate a commercial vehicle.
+A DOT physical is a health examination mandated by the FMCSA for commercial motor vehicle (CMV) drivers.
+A DOT physical helps determine if a driver is physically, mentally and emotionally fit to operate a CMV.

 The FMCSA only allows certified medical examiners (CMEs) to perform DOT physicals.
 The Department of Transportation sets the physical requirements that a CMV driver must meet to pass their DOT exam and Health Releaf is legally required to follow these criteria when performing the examinations.

 A DOT Physical evaluates a driver’s medical history, vision, hearing, blood pressure/pulse rate, urinalysis and overall physical condition.
 This can help ensure that a driver does not have certain health conditions and can safely operate a commercial vehicle.
 Here are the components of the exam:

 Drivers are required to have at least 20/40 vision in each eye.
 If they wear prescription glasses, they must bring them to their appointment.
 They will also be tested to distinguish various colors and are also required to have at least 70” peripheral in the horizontal meridian, measured in each eye.

 Another portion of the test includes a hearing test.
 With or without hearing aids, a driver must be able to hear a “forced whisper” at a distance of 5ft or less.

 You will be asked to take a urinalysis test.
 This test will help determine if you might have a medical condition or any irregularities that require immediate attention.

 A driver’s blood pressure and pulse will be taken.
 This will help check for any underlying health conditions or abnormalities.